8th April, 2026

 3. Unusual

 If you are involved in design work at any stage of a construction project, the CDM regulations apply.
-You could be involved in the entire design or just a single element.
-You will need to comply with CDM designer duties, whatever your involvement.
+You could be involved in the entire design or just a single element - you will need to comply with CDM designer duties, whatever your involvement.

 Not sure what you need to do to comply with CDM as a designer?
 Read our free CDM duty holder guide for designers to get up to speed!

 Your design is like a set of instructions for what to build, so you also need to think about how it will be built.
-Can it be built safely?
-How will it be built safely?
-Are there any sequences or restrictions the builder needs to know about?
-Are there any changes you can make to lower the risks and improve safety on the site?

 You should also consider any unusual risks that might remain after the project is finished, and your design is in use.
-How will the client maintain and clean elements of your design that are out of reach for example?
-Could the design be adapted to provide a safer way of doing things?
+How will the client maintain and clean elements of your design that are out of reach, for example?

 Use the CDM design risk register template for a checklist of more than 210 design elements and health and safety considerations to include in your design review.